 Specialisms: I work with all year levels from Reception to Year 7.

-About me: I am a firm believer in ICT being embedded in all curriculum areas and am an advocate of students being producers rather than consumers.
+I am a firm believer in ICT being embedded in all curriculum areas and am an advocate of students being producers rather than consumers.
 I love it when students teach me new ways to do things and show me new tools to create amazing things.
 I get a real buzz out of being told by staff or students “I don’t need you to help me with that any more.”